Character Development at the heart of our 'Be World Ready' promise

 In Secondary, we continue to offer music and drama as timetabled lessons which children can elect as specialist subjects at GCSE and A-Level or IB.
 Additionally, any pupil — regardless of the subjects they take — can audition to perform in various school plays, musicals and concerts throughout the year.

 Other co-curricular opportunities throughout the whole school include choir membership, peripatetic musical instrument lessons, drama societies and clubs, and LAMDA tuition.
-During the 2023-2024 academic year, all twenty-five students who sat the LAMDA examinations passed, including fourteen with Distinction and eleven with Merit.
+During the 2023-2024 academic year, all students who sat the LAMDA examinations passed, including twenty-four with Distinction and one with Merit.

 Additional opportunities that develop greater agency